top of page

 Successful businesses all have one thing in common: Their decisions are guided by data.

-If you are investing in Google Ads, it’s very important to know what KPIs to look at, define what a “good” metric is, and when to optimize your campaigns based on your KPIs.
+If you are investing in Google Ads, it’s very important to know what KPIs to look at, define what a “good” metric is, and understand when to optimize your campaigns based on your KPIs.
 But if you’ve so much as glanced at your Google Ads dashboard, you know that’s easier said than done.
 Google Ads gives you a mountain of data to sift through; how can you tell which KPIs are actually important?

 After years of running Google Ads for entrepreneurs through Fortune 500 businesses, we can help you navigate the process!
 Here are the Google Search Ads KPIs we care most about and how to determine if your campaigns are performing well: